annotatedtmg/annotatedtmg/tmg/about.md

 Thank you for considering helping out with the site!
 There's lots to do.
 Corrections, suggestions, feedback, and other input is always welcome.
 A guide for contributing is available in the [git repository][repo].

+As you've probably noticed, I have an obsessive and meticulous approach, which unfortunately leads to very long delays in replying to people and making updates.
+Please forgive me.
+I am always delighted by contributions and do make my way through them, but it's slow.
+Feel free to reach out again if you're concerned your message was lost or forgotten.

 If you're curious about what would help and wanted to contribute directly, a number of albums need lyrics and annotations.
 You can see which ones these are